5 Healthcare Trends for 2022

 2020 has proven to be a revolutionary year for healthcare.
 With the escalation of the COVID-19 pandemic, healthcare providers have been forced to find new ways to provide safe and effective care without risking the health of their clients.
 Most prominently, we’ve seen a surge in the number of types of practitioners leveraging telehealth in their practices and insurance payers adopting widespread coverage policies and adaptations for telehealth.

-Now, as we close in on 2021, the future of the health and wellness industry remains somewhat uncertain, due to the ever-changing landscape of the pandemic.
-Healthcare providers are being forced to reflect on how their current care strategies will hold up over the next year, and examine new strategies and trends for 2021.
+Now, as we begin in on 2022, the future of the health and wellness industry remains somewhat uncertain, due to the ever-changing landscape of the pandemic.
+Healthcare providers are being forced to reflect on how their current care strategies will hold up over the next year, and examine new strategies and healthcare trends for 2022.
 Here, we’ve compiled a list of the top health and wellness trends that have been identified for the next year so that our providers can ensure their business is ready to adapt for another critical year for healthcare.

 1. Increased use of reporting and analytics